 Do you love the Sierra Nevada?
 Want to help restore and protect the Range of Light?
 Do you want to gain valuable environmental professional experience?

-We are not yet accepting applications for the 2017-18 SNAP Program Year.
-We will begin accepting applications on July 1st, 2017.
-Please check back for more updates and 2017-18 Position Descriptions on June 10th, 2017.
-Click here to view the 2016-17 SNAP Position Descriptions as examples of potential positions.
+We are accepting applications for the 2017-18 SNAP Program Year.
+Applications are due July 26th, 2017.
+Click here to view the 2017-18 SNAP Position Descriptions.

 Becoming a Sierra Nevada AmeriCorps Partnership member enables you to do great things for the Sierra Nevada while you grow as an individual and attain tangible benefits.
 Put your idealism to work through AmeriCorps.
 Protect the Sierra environment and rural communities.
 You will learn teamwork, communications, conservation issues, responsibility and other essential skills that will help you for the rest of your life.
 And you’ll gain the personal satisfaction of taking on a challenge and seeing results.
 The Sierra Nevada AmeriCorps Partnership needs your courage, skills, and dedication.
 Click here to download the 2017-18 SNAP Member Application Packet.

 We are seeking enthusiastic, conservation-minded people to commit to a year of service to protect Sierra natural resources and sustainable communities.
 During the year, SNAP members will gain skills and technical training, mentor with outstanding environmental leaders and receive an education award at the successful completion of service.
-Click here to apply!
+Click here for application instructions and to apply!

 Since 2007, more than 175 SNAP Members have served at 34 Sierra conservation organizations and agencies to: